-(REUTERS) - U.S. stock index futures pointed to a weaker open for equities on Wall Street on Monday, with futures for the S&P 500, for the Dow Jones and for the Nasdaq 100 down 0.8 to one percent.
+Stock index futures pointed to a lower open for equities on Wall Street on Monday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 falling 0.1 to 0.5 percent.

-(Reporting by Atul Prakash; Editing by Helen Massy-Beresford)
+(Reporting by Atul Prakash.
+Editing by Jane Merriman)